AngelMsger/QQChatLogsPlot/README.md

 First of all, make sure that your have already installed the dependency(below) lib of Python.

-Export your char log plot from QQ(chat log settings) and copy it to the folder of this code, then run python Startup.py.
+Then export your char log plot from QQ(chat log settings) as .txt file and copy it to the folder of this code, then run python Startup.py.

 ### Dependency:
 Scipy